April 23, 2021 5 min read

 In order to apply for this grant, the care recipient must not be living in a residential long-term care institution such as a nursing home.
 An assessment report must also be obtained by visiting a general practitioner to assess the level of disability of the care recipient.

 For families living with seniors or persons with disabilities and need to hire a helper, this scheme will help with the cost of hiring FDW.
 Families can pay a lower monthly FDW levy at a concessionary rate of $60 instead of $300.
 To apply, the care recipient must be a Singapore Citizen.
 Both the care recipient and the FDW employer must also be living in the same house.

 For pioneers with disabilities, they can receive a monthly cash payout of $100.
 This money can be used for their expenses.
 For example, they can use it to pay for necessary eldercare services and products for their own care.

-For more information and inquiries, do contact the relevant organisations directly.
+For more information on the above financial schemes, do contact the relevant organisations directly.